North–South railway: Flieden–Gemünden

 The Flieden–Gemünden railway, built in 1872, is a very curvy line that is rich in tunnels.
 It leads through the valleys of the rivers Fliede, Kinzig and Sinn, following the Sinn until it meets the Main near Gemünden.

 Gemünden–Würzburg

-Traffic on the North–South Line uses the Main-Spessart Railway, which mostly runs in the valley of the river Main between Gemünden and Würzburg.
+Traffic on the North–South Line uses the Würzburg–Aschaffenburg railway, which mostly runs in the valley of the river Main between Gemünden and Würzburg.